Geography of Bahrain: Climate

 Bahrain features an arid climate.
 Bahrain has two seasons: an extremely hot summer and a relatively mild winter.
 During the summer months, from April to October, afternoon temperatures average 40 °C and can reach 46 °C during May, June and July.
 The combination of intense heat and high humidity makes this season uncomfortable.
 In addition, a hot, dry southwest wind, known locally as the qaws, periodically blows sand clouds across the barren southern end of Bahrain toward Manama in the summer.
 Temperatures moderate in the winter months, from November to March, when the range is between 10 and 20 C. However, humidity often rises above 90% in the winter.
 From December to March, prevailing winds from the northwest, known as the shamal, bring damp air over the islands.
 Regardless of the season, daily temperatures are fairly uniform throughout the archipelago.
-Note that the coldest temperature ever recorded in Bahrain was on January 20, 1964, when it dropped to -5 °C (23 °F) in Awali and 2.7 °C (36 °F) at Bahrain International Airport.
+Note that the coldest temperature ever recorded in Bahrain was on January 20, 1964, when it dropped to −5 °C (23 °F) in Awali and 2.7 °C (36 °F) at Bahrain International Airport.

 That particular freeze was accompanied by a white-out, with icicles forming on trees and fences at Awali.

 Bahrain receives little precipitation.
 The average annual rainfall is 72 mm, usually confined to the winter months.
 No permanent rivers or streams exist on any of the islands.
 The winter rains tend to fall in brief, torrential downpours, flooding the shallow wadis that are dry the rest of the year and impeding transportation.
 Little of the rainwater is saved for irrigation or drinking.
 However, there are numerous natural springs in the northern part of Bahrain and on adjacent islands.
 Underground freshwater deposits also extend beneath the Persian Gulf to the Saudi Arabian coast.
 Since ancient times, these springs have attracted settlers to the archipelago.
 Despite increasing salinization, the springs remain an important source of drinking water for Bahrain.
 Since the early 1980s, however, desalination plants, which render seawater suitable for domestic and industrial use, have provided about 60% of daily water consumption needs.

+Climate change

+Due to climate change Bahrain is experiencing more frequent extreme heat, drought, flooding and dust storms and the threat of sea level rise.
+These conditions threaten Bahrain's food and water security, and are expected to become more severe in the future.
+Despite being a relatively low-emitting country overall, Bahrain was the second highest greenhouse gas emitter per capita in 2023, at approximately 42 tonnes per person.
+Most of Bahrain's emissions arise from burning fossil fuels in the energy sector.
+The nation has committed to net zero by 2060 and also aims to reduce its greenhouse gas emissions by 30% by 2035.